AG2048/engsci-2t6-bot/README.md

 We also just keep appending to the csv file, and when we read the csv file, just let the later entries of the same user override the earlier ones.

+### Auto Banning:
+`cogs/moderation/auto_banning.py`

+This cog is responsible for automatically banning users who send highly suspicious messages.
+The bot "bans" people by giving them a specific "banned" role that forbids them from seeing and sending messages in all channels, other than the "appeal" channel.

+The type of messages considered suspicious are:
+- Multiple identical messages sent to the same channel within a short period of time.
+- Multiple identical messages sent to many different channels within a short period of time.
+- Messages that contain links or attachments sent immediately after joining the server.

+For a message to even be considered suspicious, it must be over a certain number of characters long, or contain links, or contain attachments.

+If a message contains link, the message will be "compared" by the link, and not its content.

+It also checks when the user's "banned" role is removed, and will log this event.

+Environment variables used:
+- AUTO_BAN_NUMBER_OF_REPEAT_IN_SAME_CHANNEL
+  - The number of identical messages sent to the same channel within a short period of time to be considered suspicious.
+- AUTO_BAN_NUMBER_OF_DIFFERENT_CHANNEL_REPEAT
+  - The number of channels identical messages are sent within a short period of time to be considered suspicious.
+- AUTO_BAN_CHARACTER_LENGTH_MINIMUM
+  - The minimum number of characters a message must have to be considered suspicious.
+- AUTO_BAN_DETECTION_PERIOD_MINUTES
+  - The period of time in minutes to check for suspicious messages.
+- AUTO_BAN_NEW_USER_THRESHOLD_SECONDS
+  - The number of seconds after joining the server for a message to be considered suspicious.

 # Contributing
 The `main.py` file, which defines the main bot, is the only file that will be running on the server.